estebancordoba/serverless-api/README.md

 ---

+## TypeScript Best Practices

+This project follows TypeScript best practices to ensure type safety and maintainability:

+- **Strict Type Checking**: All functions use proper TypeScript types instead of `any`
+- **Shared Types**: Common interfaces are defined in `types/index.ts` for consistency
+- **API Gateway Types**: Proper typing for Lambda event handlers and responses
+- **Error Handling**: Typed error responses and proper error logging
+- **Type Guards**: Used in tests to ensure type safety when working with CloudFormation resources

+### Type Definitions

+The project includes comprehensive type definitions for:

+- AWS Lambda events and responses
+- API request/response bodies
+- DynamoDB item structures
+- CloudFormation resources (for testing)

+---

 ## Continuous Integration (CI)

 This project uses **GitHub Actions** for CI/CD.
 Every push or pull request to the `main` branch will automatically: